grunk-dev/grunk/docs/installation.rst

   for the dynamic type system in grunk, see the :ref:`design principles<design-dynamic-sublanguage>` section of this documentation.
 - `parametric <https://gitlab.dlr.de/paradigms/parametric>`_: This is the
-  library used to track the data dependencies of the feature treeusing a special kind of memoization approach.
+  library used to track the data dependencies of the feature tree using a special kind of memoization approach.

-The easiest way to install the dependencies is via conan.
+The easiest way to install the requirements is via conan.
 Make sure you setup conan to use the paradigms gitlab package registry, see the :ref:`Installation <setup-conan>` section.